 Biomechanical faults – regional interdependence, they both discuss about how a fault or a problem in one area can affect and cause pain in other areas.
 Greg gave a very good example of a volleyball player who injured her ACL(anterior cruciate ligament) in her knee after landing badly after a jump; the volleyball player had limited shoulder flexion and had to compensate for that lack of movement by bending her body to the side resulting in her only being able to land on 1 foot and injuring that knee.
 The knee needs treatment, but the shoulder was clearly a contributor in that situation.

-The SFMA gives clinicians a diagnostic tool to assess the body as a whole, rather than separate components; it assesses top to bottom and gives a more global outlook to how your body moves and how each component affect each other.
+The SFMA gives clinicians a diagnostic tool to assess the body as a whole, rather than separate components; it assesses top to bottom and gives a more global outlook to how your body moves and how each component affects each other.
 Some of you who’ve been to our clinic have noticed that at times we don’t “treat” the painful part; that is because often we find the painful part isn’t always the main problem!
 It is trying to compensate for the “faulty” part that’s not in pain.

 Biomechanical diagnosis – it is an amazing tool to give a better biomechanical diagnosis that would benefit most clinicians!
-I’ve been told as a student that I needed a system that works for me to compile and sort everything that I’ve found in our normal assessments – and that this would come with time and experience.
+I’ve been told as a student that I needed a system that works for me to compile and sort everything that I’ve found in our normal assessments –and that this would come with time and experience.
 The SFMA almost bypasses this time and experience factor and gives us directly what we need.
 We’ve found that with many lower back pain problems people tended to have a stiffer mid and upper back and/or hips and the lower back was in pain because it was trying to compensate for that lack of movement

 Motor Control – The SFMA also gives us an indication if there is a true mobility restriction (stiffness) or more of a motor control issue – also tells us how to treat it if there is a motor control issue.
-Some clients come in with a “stiff” back that clicks all the time – despite them doing a lot of stretches!
+Some clients come in with a “stiff” back that clicks all the time –despite them doing a lot of stretches!
 Sometimes we found that these clients do not have a true “stiffness” but lack of control on their back hence they can’t move and felt “stiff”.

 Toolbox use! – Every clinician in their respective fields have a set of tools in their toolbox to treat patients and get them better – be it needles, massage, mobilization, taping, or exercise.
-When we graduate we have a smaller toolbox with less number of tools and as we gain experience this toolbox grows.
+When we graduate we have a smaller toolbox with less number of tools, and as we gain experience this toolbox grows.
 SFMA finds the areas that needs treating and leaves it up to the clinicians and clients on how to treat them.
 I have found that there were a lot more things I can do with my toolbox without increasing its size because of the diagnosis given by the SFMA!

 Local biomechanical testing – The SFMA leads us to every single “imperfection” – or dysfunction.
 It does not always tell us exactly what is wrong.
 The system then guides clinicians to perform a local biomechanical exam on the area or component.
 It is up to every clinician to use what they have learnt in their training and experience to exam the local area.
 There are other courses and training available for this aspect and SFMA does not replace this by any means.
 The SFMA guides clinicians around the bigger picture and find which ones require a local biomechanical exam.
 As such a clinician with an excellent local biomechanical exam technique will not find the SFMA redundant as it would only enhance their expertise by giving it a structure.